nova-model/nova-tutorial/episodes/03-Nova-Galaxy.md

 1.  **Connect to NDIP**: Create a `Nova` instance with your credentials.
 2.  **Define the Tool**: Create a `Tool` instance, specifying the ID of the NDIP tool you want to run.
 3.  **Set Parameters**: Create a `Parameters` instance and add the necessary input parameters and their values for the tool.
 4.  **Run the Tool**: Use the `tool.run()` method to submit the job to NDIP.
-This typically involves creating a datastore to hold the job's input and output data.
+This typically involves creating a datastore to hold the job\'s input and output data.

 ## Creating a Model of a Tool

-Let's create a `Fractal` class that uses `nova-galaxy` to run the `neutrons_fractal` tool on NDIP.
+Let\'s create a `Fractal` class that uses `nova-galaxy` to run the `neutrons_fractal` tool on NDIP.
 You can find the complete code for this episode in the `code/episode_3` directory.
 Here, we will focus on the key code snippets and explain the important parts.

 **1. `Fractal` Class (`src/nova_tutorial/models/fractal.py`):**